 v.
 10-12 Do you work wonders for the dead?
 Do the departed rise up to praise you?
 Selah.

 Is your steadfast love declared in the grave, or your faithfulness in Abaddon?
 Are your wonders known in the darkness, or your righteousness in the land of forgetfulness?

 The Psalmist once more uses the Selah thought, an in-depth pause, perhaps night fades and the morning arises with no relief, but the thoughts are the same; is God there?
 Can He hear from the place of the dead?
 Will He work wonders?

 As the Psalmist relays, he feels as if he is in the “land of forgetfulness” and “darkness,” a place where no one cares.
-However, the silver lining of these verses displays the trust to a trustworthy God.
-While the writer may suffer with the thoughts of being alone, God is still the God of “wonders.”
-Battling depression is real, but never cease the “battle” — press inward, onward, and upward.
-Why?
+However, the silver lining of these verses displays the trust in a trustworthy God.
+While the writer may suffer from the thoughts of being alone, God is still the God of “wonders.”
+Battling depression is real, but a battle all the same.
+Battles are fought in moments of time, while wars last long.
+However, God in Christ has defeated death; therefore, our battles never cease —we press inward, onward, and upward.

 Don’t ever give up on the God of love because the love of God has never given up on you.
 Continue reading.

 v.
 13 But I, O LORD, cry to you; in the morning my prayer comes before you.

 The tears of humanity are the ever-present dew of praise.
 These are not tears of the night, but of the morning; a cry that has bewildered the soul; a prayer in the morning for the release from affliction.
 If you have never been to this place, it’s a continual emptiness that can overwhelm the soul.